 Over the past decade, major breakthroughs in the aerospace and defense industries have played a significant role in its growth in Florida and around the nation.
-The state is home to more than 2,000 aerospace and aviation companies and hosts nearly all of the nation’s leading contractors for the Department of Defense.
-Annually, our aviation and defense businesses export more than $7.2 billion in goods, which contributes to Florida’s position as the second best state for business.
+The state is home to more than 2,000 aerospace and aviation companies and hosts nearly all of the nation’s leading contractors for the U.S. Department of Defense.
+Annually, our aviation and defense businesses export more than $8.2 billion in goods, which contributes to Florida’s position as the second best state for business.

 To support the growing need for a secured digital environment, UCF aerospace and defense programs collaborate with industry leaders on research and development for cyberdefense initiatives to help keep our partners and community safe.

 Nearby industry giants and the military make it easy for UCF researchers and students to work side-by-side with leading experts on projects in the sciences, engineering, photonics and optics, and modeling and simulation.
 These strong partnerships — combined with strong academic programs — is one of the reasons UCF received $39.4 million from the U.S. Department of Defense in 2021, for research projects ranging from making faster computers to continuing work in the area of lasers and photonics.
 And by providing the necessary talent and brainpower to fuel industry partners such as Lockheed Martin, Siemens and NASA, UCF is fulfilling a demand for critical, high-value jobs across the state.

 Supplier of graduates to the aerospace and defense industries for 6 consecutive years

 Homeland security and emergency management graduate program

 Years of partnerships with Siemens